Austin leads High Point against Gardner-Webb after 21-point game | WTOP News

 Amherst, Massachusetts; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: High Point faces the Gardner-Webb Runnin’ Bulldogs after Zach Austin scored 21 points in High Point’s 77-72 loss to the Campbell Fighting Camels.
+BOTTOM LINE: High Point hosts the Gardner-Webb Runnin’ Bulldogs after Zach Austin scored 21 points in High Point’s 77-72 loss to the Campbell Fighting Camels.

-The Panthers are 8-3 on their home court.
-High Point averages 11.7 turnovers per game and is 6-2 when it turns the ball over less than its opponents.
+The Panthers have gone 8-3 at home.
+High Point has a 1-3 record in one-possession games.

-The Runnin’ Bulldogs are 5-3 in conference play.
-Gardner-Webb is fifth in the Big South scoring 70.7 points per game and is shooting 44.7%.
+The Runnin’ Bulldogs are 5-3 against conference opponents.
+Gardner-Webb has a 1-3 record in games decided by 3 points or fewer.

+The Panthers and Runnin’ Bulldogs match up Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Austin is averaging 14.3 points, eight rebounds and 2.4 blocks for the Panthers.
-Bryson Childress is averaging 1.3 made 3-pointers over the last 10 games for High Point.
+TOP PERFORMERS: John-Michael Wright is averaging 19.1 points and four assists for the Panthers.
+Austin is averaging 12.2 points over the last 10 games for High Point.

-D’Maurian Williams is scoring 14.4 points per game with 5.0 rebounds and 2.2 assists for the Runnin’ Bulldogs.
-Lance Terry is averaging 13.4 points and 3.9 rebounds while shooting 48.6% over the last 10 games for Gardner-Webb.
+Jordan Sears is averaging 8.2 points for the Runnin’ Bulldogs.
+Lance Terry is averaging 13.4 points over the last 10 games for Gardner-Webb.

 LAST 10 GAMES: Panthers: 4-6, averaging 64.4 points, 26.9 rebounds, 11.9 assists, 5.2 steals and 3.0 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 69.1 points per game.